kennygrant/bestiary/goroutines.md

 }()

 m["2"] = "b" // Second conflicting access.
 ```

 To avoid races, you can pass copies of values, or wrap access with a mutex from the [sync](https://golang.org/pkg/sync/) package.

 ## `GOMAXPROCS`

-`GOMAXPROCS` sets how many processors the Go runtime uses to run your goroutines on.
-Though it was set to 1 by default in early versions of Go for performance reasons, you  don't need to set`GOMAXPROCS`, as it is now set for you intelligently by the [runtime](https://golang.org/pkg/runtime/#GOMAXPROCS).
+`GOMAXPROCS` sets how many processors the Go runtime uses to run goroutines on.
+Though it was set to 1 by default in early versions of Go for performance reasons, programs usually don't need to set`GOMAXPROCS,` as it is now set intelligently by the [runtime](https://golang.org/pkg/runtime/#GOMAXPROCS) based on the machine.
+Parallel programs might benefit from a further increase in `GOMAXPROCS` but be aware that [concurrency is not parallelism](https://blog.golang.org/2013/01/concurrency-is-not-parallelism.html).

+.